Chapter Four: The Releasing Game

-“You know you don't have to be so stoic about it, right?”
+“You know you don’t have to be so Stern about it, right?”
 I said.
-“You can be like 'Ow, my aching legs' and then I can be like 'I know right?' and then –”
+“You can be like ‘Ow, my aching legs’ and then I can be like ‘I know right?’ and then –”

 “Stop,” said Yali forcefully.
 I was surprised into silence.
-As we walked, I waited for her to explain, but she seemed lost in thought.

 “Expressing Game,” said Yali.